TBAdrian/pinvoke/README.md

 # Tasks

 ## 1. Load Library and Methods
 * [Task] Load the dll and both mentioned methods using PInvoke.
 Do not use the `[DllImport]` attribute for loading this library.
+An article about this can be found [here](https://docs.microsoft.com/en-us/archive/blogs/jonathanswift/dynamically-calling-an-unmanaged-dll-from-net-c).
 * [Question] Why don't we use the [DllImport] method for these libraries?

 ## 2. Get key data